Back to species list

 Distribution & Habitat

-Breeds extensively across the Palearctic from Iceland and Ireland east through Europe to Japan and eastern China.
-The range is expanding westward, with Iceland first colonized in 1911, Greenland in 1969, and Newfoundland in 1977 (around 20 pairs in northeastern Canada by late 20th century).
-Most populations migrate south and west to avoid frozen areas, reaching northern Africa and southern Asia; some reach the Equator.
-Britain receives large influxes from Scandinavia, Poland, and Russia, with a winter population around 3 million.
-Small numbers occur in northeast North America as far south as Virginia, and it is a rare vagrant to the Caribbean, Mexico, Australia, and South Africa.
+Breeds across the Palearctic from Iceland and Ireland east to Japan and eastern China.
+Migrates south and west to northern Africa and southern Asia; some reach the Equator.
+Large winter influxes occur in Great Britain from Scandinavia and Russia.
+Small numbers winter in northeast North America as far south as Virginia.
+Range expanding westwards, with colonization of Iceland (1911), Greenland (1969), and Newfoundland (1977).
+Vagrants recorded in Australia, Caribbean, Mexico, and South Africa.

 Behavior & Ecology